ngoet/markdowndocs/README.md

 * User-defined docstrings for modules, classes, and functions (including private methods);
 * Internal links and nested tables of content for all modules, classes, and functions;
 * A list of dependencies (i.e. imports) for each module;
-* The raw code for each function.
+* The source code for each function.

 #### Examples
 Markdowndocs output for: